1,000+ Opportunities

 How will mentorship, system navigation support, identity exploration, and skill building be incorporated?

-Based on current listing details, eligibility includes: Nonprofit and community-based organizations, or organizations with a 501(c)(3) fiscal sponsor, that have demonstrated experience offering culturally relevant, career development/work readiness programming to African immigrant youth.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit and community-based organizations, or organizations with a 501(c)(3) fiscal sponsor, that have demonstrated experience offering culturally relevant, career development/work readiness programming to African immigrant youth.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program